Berries and tropical fruit make this summer fruit salad recipe so delicious. The sweet honey lime dressing drizzled on top is so refreshing.

-This simple fruit recipe has 2 ingredients – fruit and honey.
+This easy fruit salad has 2 ingredients – fruit and honey.
 These are the ingredients I used in this particular recipe (see the recipe below for amounts and directions):

 This homemade salad is super simple.
 Just follow these 3 easy steps:

 - Prepare the fruit.
-Place all chopped and prepared fruit in a large salad bowl.
+Place all chopped and prepared fruit in a large bowl.
 Set aside.

 - Make the dressing.
 Whisk together honey, lime zest, and lime juice.

 - Mix the salad.
-Pour honey dressing on to fruit and toss fruit to coat.
+Pour honey dressing over fruit and toss fruit to coat.
 Enjoy!

 The only canned fruit I recommend for this recipe is canned pineapple.
 I recommend using canned pineapple that has been stored in water and not a heavy syrup.
 Make sure to drain it well and pat dry before adding it to the salad.
 For best quality, all the other fruits should be fresh.